Retail Hospitality and Leisure relief 2024-25

 Backdating your application

-A decision to award Retail Hospitality & Leisure relief for 2023-24 must be made by the council before 30 September following the 1 April – 31 March period the application relates to.
-This means you should apply for any relief for the rating year ending 31 March 2024 before 30 September 2024.
+A decision to award Retail Hospitality & Leisure relief must be made by the council before 30 September, following the 1 April – 31 March period the application relates to.
+This means applications for the rating year ending 31 March 2025 must be made before 30 September 2025.

 How to apply for discount